mustorze/MustAFilter/README.md

 * Or just run `composer require mustorze/mustafilter`

 ### Step 2
-* In models what you want do use the filter, do you have to add `Mustorze\MustAFilter\Traits\Filterable` Trait
+* Add `Mustorze\MustAFilter\Traits\Filterable` trait to models you want to filter.

 ### Step 3
-* Create a new Filter class for using in the Filterable models, needs to extends `Mustorze\MustAFilter\Contracts\Filter` abstract class
+* Extend your Filter class from from `Mustorze\MustAFilter\Contracts\Filter` Abstract one

-* Example, this is a filter for a `user` model
+* This is a example filter for a `user` model
 ```
 class UserFilter extends Mustorze\MustAFilter\Contracts\Filter
 {
     /**
-     * Where we declare all filters can be used in the model
+     * Declare here all the filters that can be used in the model
      */
     protected $filters = [
         'email'
     ];

     /**
-    * If your using GraphQL, here we declare the type and description of this filter
+    * If you're using GraphQL declare here the type and description of the filter
     */
     protected $filtersSpec = [
         'email' => [
             'type' => Type::string(),
-            'description' => 'Filter like by email of user'
+            'description' => 'like filter by user email'
       ]
     ];

     /**
-     * Filter will be applied to the constructor, as you can see with the same name as declared in $filters;
+     * The filter will be applied to the constructor with the name declared in $filters
      *
      * @param $value
      * @return mixed